Why am I bleeding so much? Understanding Heavy Periods

 Symptoms of Heavy Periods

-Needing to wear more than one pad at a time, or using double hygiene protection (pad + tampon or pad + menstrual cup)
+- Needing to wear more than one pad at a time, or using double hygiene protection (pad + tampon or pad + menstrual cup)

 Risk factors of heavy bleeding